What is POS reporting? A practical overview

 What is POS reporting?

-Based on this information you can drive important conclusions about your top-performing employees and departments, up-to-date information about the status of your inventory, payments received, track top guests, and other important sales information, which we will discuss more in detail below.
+Based on this information, you can draw important conclusions about your top-performing employees and departments, up-to-date information about the status of your inventory, payments received, track top guests, and other important sales information, which we will discuss in more detail below.

 What are the benefits of POS reporting for your business?